-Mobility changes were measured by the use of Google data ^[53].
+Mobility changes were measured by the use of Google data [52].
 The "COVID-19 Community Mobility Reports" provide daily data about how the movement patterns of societies changed.
 These numbers were collected and aggregated from data anonymously measured by Google apps and software, e.g., Google Maps.
-For each day between the 15th of February 2020 and 17th of Mai 2021, data were reported for six categories of movements: (1) retail and recreation, (2) grocery & pharmacy, (3) parks, (4) transit stations, (5) workplaces and (6) residential.
-A score for each country was calculated by first averaging the daily numbers between 15th of February 2020 and 17th of Mai 2021 within each category, then averaging these six scores again.
+For each day between the 15th of February 2020 and 17th of May 2021, data were reported for six categories of movements: (1) retail and recreation, (2) grocery & pharmacy, (3) parks, (4) transit stations, (5) workplaces, and (6) residential.
+A score for each country was calculated by first averaging the daily numbers between the 15th of February 2020 and the 17th of May 2021 within each category, then averaging these six scores again.

-The numbers given by the source represent the percentage deviation of mobility on one day compared to average mobility on the same day before the pandemic $(3^{rd} \text{ of January and 6}^{th} \text{ of February 2020})$.
+The numbers given by the source represent the percentage deviation of mobility on one day compared to average mobility on the same day before the pandemic ($3^{\rm rd}$ of January and $6^{\rm th}$ of February 2020).
 Therefore, it is not a measurement of the absolute mobility and also not for the relative mobility by a global standard.
-However, it reflects the reaction of a population on the pandemic in terms of deor increasing mobility.
+However, it reflects the reaction of a population to the pandemic in terms of decreasing or increasing mobility.
 A possible weakness is the determination of the baseline based on the data from January to February 2020, as it does not take into account seasonal and weather-related changes in mobility outside of the pandemic.
 However, it is the most detailed and extensive available database for mobility.